 Part of competing in physical sports is the assumption of some risk of injury.
-While we can’t prevent all injury, fortunately USAV and AAU each provide excess medical coverage for players that are injured during a practice or competition.
+While we can’t prevent all injury, fortunately USAV and AAU each provide excess medical coverage for players that are injured during a practice (AAU only) or competition (AAU and USAV).
 Below is some helpful information and links for USAV and AAU, as well as a parent description of steps they took for an injury incured at an AAU tournament.

 Accident Claim Procedure and Forms